ceefour/opencog-neo4j/_includes/home_notice.md

 ## Design and Implementation

-The current BackingStore API is in [opencog/atomspace/BackingStore.h](https://github.com/opencog/opencog/blob/6fad61aca3fb7af0ccfb01bf2ca98b69b5ec6699/opencog/atomspace/BackingStore.h).
-It supports a small but very useful API including query functions:

-* `getLink`
-* `getAtom`
-* `getNode`
-* `getIncoming`

-Currently it is used to access a [PostgreSQL](http://www.postgresql.org) backing store.
-We will augment PostgreSQL with a graph backing store backed by Neo4j, accessible via the same API and via the extended graph API.
+Currently OpenCog supports a [PostgreSQL](http://www.postgresql.org) backing store.
+It will be augmented with a graph backing store backed by Neo4j, accessible via the same API and via the extended graph API.

 For comparison, the current API for accessing the (in-RAM) [AtomSpace](http://wiki.opencog.org/w/AtomSpace) can be seen in [opencog/atomspace/AtomSpace.h](https://github.com/opencog/opencog/blob/6fad61aca3fb7af0ccfb01bf2ca98b69b5ec6699/opencog/atomspace/AtomSpace.h)

-### Preliminary Illustration: Biology Query
+### Pattern Matcher to Cypher Query Translator

 As an illustration during initial discussion, suppose we have the query "find drugs whose active ingredients dock with the protein FKH1".
 This would be formulated as: